I. Scope

 V. Forms

-All COOP documents and information must be completed electronically via the Mason Ready Continuity Planning Tool.
+All COOP documents and information must be completed electronically via the Mason’s continuity of operations planning application.

 VI.
 Dates: